boasub/MiscellaneaScripts/README.md

-# ScriptForGDS
+# Usefull s day work cripts for every

-Script for nanofabrication mask generation
+### Script for nanofabrication mask generation
+### Script for rgb to grayscale conversion